§ 105.13. Permit applications—information and fees.

 (G) A cross sectional view of the regulated waters to be impacted before and after the structure or activity is constructed.

 (ii) A location map.
-The location map shall be of a scale factor of 1:24000 (standard U.S.G.S.
+The location map must be of a scale factor of 1:24000 (standard U.S.G.S.
 Topographic Map).
-The location map shall show all natural features including the names and boundaries of regulated waters of this Commonwealth, natural areas, wildlife sanctuaries, natural landmarks, political boundaries, locations of public water supplies and other geographical or physical features including cultural, archeological and historical landmarks within 1 mile of the site.
-U.S.G.S. maps may be reviewed at County Conservation District Offices or obtained by writing to: United States Geological Survey Map Distribution, Box 25286 Federal Center, Denver, CO 80225.
+The location map must show all natural features including the names and boundaries of regulated waters of this Commonwealth, natural areas, wildlife sanctuaries, natural landmarks, political boundaries, locations of public water supplies and other geographical or physical features including cultural, archeological and historical landmarks within 1 mile of the site.
+U.S.G.S. maps may be reviewed at County Conservation District Offices or obtained by writing to United States Geological Survey Map Distribution, Box 25286 Federal Center, Denver, CO 80225.

 (iii) Project description.
 A narrative of the project shall be provided which includes, but is not limited to: